Customer Engagement

 Set up an automated email sequence

 At the very least, you should create a sequence of automated emails that will be sent to customers based on their behavior and overall time.
-Let’s say you want to reach those customers that have adopted a particular feature three days after they did it.
-You can easily do that by using these parameters as email triggers with the help of any email marketing tool of your choice — e.g. HelpCrunch, Mailchimp, Drip, Unisender.
+Let’s say you want to reach those customers who have adopted a particular feature three days after they did it.
+You can easily do that by using these parameters as email triggers with the help of any email marketing tool of your choice — e.g. HelpCrunch, Mailchimp, Drip, or Unisender.

-• Customer hasn’t completed the key adoption step.
+2. Customer hasn’t completed the key adoption step.
 Send this email to everyone who hasn’t finished your installation wizard or hasn’t passed the very first step of your onboarding process.

-• Success milestones.
+3. Success milestones.
 Once clients complete basic onboarding steps, you can send advanced features tips and tell them more about further milestones.
 You can split this one into several emails depending on how much information you want to provide.

 A common mistake is to tell a reader about the features such as fees, duration of service, logistics, etc. That’s needed info, but the selling points for the consumer are the benefits.
 To uncover the benefits from your customers’ point of view, find out what they hope to achieve (the big dream) and articulate how your product helps them reach that goal.